|Elliott Sound Products||AN-014|

 Some common types of capacitor are tabled above [ 1 ].
 Those indicated with * are unverified, as little information could be located.
 Once upon a time, you could buy polystyrene caps in high values (100nF or more), but sadly they are no longer made other than as a special order for very exacting requirements.
 Polystyrene has very low temperature tolerance and they are much larger than other types for the same value.
 Low value (up to 10nF) polystyrene caps are still available.
 PTFE (Teflon) is also supposed to be good, but I could find little information.

 The capacitor value is important.
 If it's around 10nF, it's easy to charge quickly even from opamps with low output current, but hold-up time is limited due to leakage resistance.
-A 100nF cap requires 10 times the energy to charge to the same voltage, so the current may be limited by the opamp if a very fast transient is to be captured, and it may not be able to deliver enough current to charge the cap to the peak value in a high speed circuit.
+A 100nF cap requires 10 times the energy to charge to the same voltage, so the current may be limited by the opamp if a very fast transient is to be captured, as the opamp may current-limit and not be able to charge the cap to the peak value in a high speed circuit.